 I’m a mother and I’ve struggled to develop my career since returning from maternity leave.
 Is this something the mentors will understand?

 Yes!
 Our mentors include parents who understand the challenges of juggling parenthood and a demanding career.

 If I’m picked as a mentee, what will be expected of me?

 You’ll need to be available for an introductory Skype/telephone call in March, to meet your mentor three times face to face (April to June) and a fourth time remotely (September).

-You will also need to attend a photoshoot in London on Wednesday 10 April 2019 (4pm to 6pm).
+You will also need to attend a photoshoot in London on Wednesday 15 April 2020.

-Most of your mentors are in London and one in Scotland but I’m not based in either location.
+Most of your mentors are in London but I’m not based there.
 If I’m picked as a mentee, can we meet halfway?

 I’m afraid not.
-If you’re successful you will need to meet our mentors at the location where they are based (e.g. Manchester or London for Claire Quansah).
+If you’re successful you will need to meet our mentors at the location where they are based.

 Will the scheme run again?